GridTools/gt4py/CONTRIBUTING.md

 ## Pull Request and Merge Guidelines

-Before submitting a pull request, check that it meets the following criteria:
+Before submitting a PR, check that it meets the following criteria:

-1. The pull request should include tests.
+1. The PR should include tests.
-2. If the pull request adds functionality, it should be documented both in the code docstrings and in the official documentation.
+2. If the PR adds functionality, it should be documented both in the code docstrings and in the official documentation.
-3. If the pull request contains important design changes, it should contain a new ADR documenting the rationale behind the final decision.
+3. If the PR contains important design changes, it should contain a new ADR documenting the rationale behind the final decision.
-4. The pull request should have a proper description of its intent and the main changes in the code.
+4. The PR should have a proper description of its intent and the main changes in the code.
 In general this description should be used as commit message if the PR is approved (check point **6.** below).
-5. Pick one reviewer and try to contact him directly to let him know about the PR.
-If there is no feedback in 24h/48h try to contact him again or pick another reviewer.
+5. Pick one reviewer and try to contact him directly to let them know about the PR.
+If there is no feedback in 24h/48h try to contact them again or pick another reviewer.
 6. Once the PR has been approved, it should be squash-merged as soon as possible with a meaningful description of the changes.
 Although it is optional, we encourage the use of the [Conventional Commits][conventional-commits] specification for writing informative and automation-friendly commit messages (_commit types: `fix`, `feat`, `build`, `ci`, `docs`, `style`, `refactor`, `perf`, `test`_).

 ## Releasing Process

-This section documents the process of releasing new versions of GT4Py and it's only useful to core members of the development team.
+This section documents the process of releasing new versions of GT4Py and it is only useful to core members of the development team.

 Currently, GT4Py releases are published as commit tags in the main GitHub repository (although they will be soon available in TestPyPi and PyPI).
 To create a new release you should: